Esri/solutions-geoprocessing-toolbox/README.md

 ### General Help
 [New to Github?
 Get started here.](http://htmlpreview.github.com/?https://github.com/Esri/esri.github.com/blob/master/help/esri-getting-to-know-github.html)

-[Downloading Data Dependencies/Test Data](#downloading-data-dependencies-test-data) and [Running Verification Tests](#running-verification-tests) are only available through the GitHub repository, and are not available from other download versions of the repository.
+[Downloading Test Data](#downloading-test-data) and [Running Verification Tests](#running-verification-tests) are only available through the GitHub repository, and are not available from other download versions of the repository.

 ### Getting Started with the tools